marti0001/M_Olszewski-projects-portfolio/Spaceship_Titanic/README.md

 ### Project Status
-The project is not complete, and further updates are planned.
+The project is not finished, further updates are planned.

+In the new notebook v2 I applied one hot encoding which improved the model achievement from 0.61959 to 0.64648 on the Kaggle website